TimeMaster18/omdu/server/README.md

 ## Setting up a lobby
 Before starting, decide who will host the lobby (only one player needs to do this).
 The host must run the `start-lobby.bat` file, while all other players must run the `start-proxy.bat` file.

-The host will be prompted to enter their internal IPv4 address:
-- Using Radmin VPN?
-Use the IP address displayed next to your name.
-- Not using Radmin?
-Find your internal IP by running `ipconfig /all`.

 Once the server is running, all players should visit the [lobby page](https://omdu.danmander.com/lobby), enter a player name, and input the host’s public IPv4 address:
 - Using Radmin VPN?
 Use the IP shown next to the host’s name.
 - Not using Radmin?
 Use a service like [www.whatsmyip.org](https://www.whatsmyip.org/) to find the host's public IP.